vsklad/vsklad.github.io/readme.md

 ## Description
 CNFGen is built to make it easier to analyse [CNF SAT problems](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) through manipulation of their DIMACS representation.
 SHA-1/SHA-2 (SHA) encodings are chosen as a reference/example implementation.
 The tool generates DIMACS files for SHA algorithms with different assignments of both message and hash values.
 Design of the tool is not limited to these algorithms.

-Beyond encoding techniques, CNFGen implements recursive unit propagation and elimination of equivalences.
+Beyond encoding techniques, for variable assignments CNFGen implements recursive unit propagation and elimination of equivalences.
 This way, it is a simple SAT preprocessor similar to [SatELite](http://minisat.se/SatELite.html) and [Coprocessor](http://tools.computational-logic.org/content/riss.php).
-At the  same time, CNFGen does not implement any variant of [DPLL algorithm](https://en.wikipedia.org/wiki/DPLL_algorithm) and does not guess any variable values.
+CNFGen does not implement any variant of [DPLL algorithm](https://en.wikipedia.org/wiki/DPLL_algorithm) and does not guess any variable values.

 CNFGen implements three notable features.

 ### Compact encoding
 The encoding is optimized to minimize both number of variables and number of clauses.
-The assumption is that with redundancies removed, it may be easier to analyse the problem's complexity and structure.
+The assumption is that without redundancies, it may be easier to analyse the problem's complexity and structure.
 Application of the below techniques results in substantially more compact encodings than those published to date and known to the author.
+In particular, full SHA-1 is encoded with 26,156 variables and 128,368 clauses.

-1. New variables are introduced only when necessary during encoding, e.g. no additional variables are needed for rotation and negation.
+1. New variables are introduced only when necessary.
+For example, rotation and negation require no no additional variables.
 2. All boolean algebra operations/primitive functions are encoded in the most efficient possible way.
 3. Every combination of bitwise n-nary addition is statically optimized using [Espresso Logic Minimizer](https://en.wikipedia.org/wiki/Espresso_heuristic_logic_minimizer), as a set of pre-defined clauses.
 This includes simlifications when one or more operands are constants.
 4. For boolean algebra operations, any resultant constant values are optimized away during encoding.
-For example, (x ^ ~x) is  optimized as 1 without any new clauses or variables generated.
+For example, (x ^ ~x ^ y) is  encoded as (y) without any new clauses or variables generated.
-5. Recursive unit propagation and elimination of equivalences while assigning variables in an existing encoding.
+5. Recursive unit propagation and elimination of equivalences is executed while assigning variables in an existing encoding.

 ### Named variables
 A set of literals and constants can be grouped and given a name.
-For example, a hash value is a set of 160 literals and constants, depending on the encoding parameters.
+For example, hash value is a set of 160 literals and constants, depending on the encoding parameters.
 Such "named variable" may change throughout subsequent manipulations.
 CNFGen tracks these changes.
 Further, CNFGen looks for internal structure when a large number of binary variables is grouped together, to produce the most compact representation.
 For example, {1/32/1}/16/32 describes a set of 16 32-bit words with 512 variables corresponding sequentially to each bit.
-These descriptions are stored within the DIMACS file as comments of a special format.
+These descriptions are stored within the DIMACS file as specially formatted comments.
 For a SHA encoding, at least two variables are defined, M for message and H for the hash value.

-CNFGen allows specifying named variable definitions and values via command line.
-While it is possible to do the same by editing the DIMACS file, CNFGen perform basic validation of the input.
+In particular, named variables are specified as a combination of:

+1. A 1- or 2-dimentional array of CNF literals and constants.
+Second dimention allows for mapping arrays of words for SHA algorithms.
+2. Sequences of variables and constants where diference (step) between elements is the same.
+3. Sequences of binary constants which are grouped into binary and hexadecimal numbers.

+### Assignment of parameters
+CNFGen allows defining and assigning named variables via command line.
+For a new encoding, SHA message if specified, is embedded into it.
+In all other instances
+CNFGen performs basic validation of the input, then applies the implemented pre-processing techniques to optimise the encoding.
+Also, it is possible to define named variables by editing the DIMACS file manually.

 In particular, CNFGen supports:

-1. use of binary, hexadecimal and character-sequence constants (with bits mapped to binary variables)
+1. Use of binary, hexadecimal and character-sequence constants (with bits mapped to binary variables).
-2. setting of specific bits/binary variables of the named variable
+2. Setting of specific bits/binary variables of the named variable.
-3. specifying random binary values
+3. Assigning random values to a subset of randomly chosen binary variables
-4. padding 1-block SHA messages
+4. padding of 1-block SHA messages

-### Assignment of parameters
-CNFGen supports three modes of setting SHA parameters.
-It is possible to assign incrementally, i.e. assign more binary variables in the same DIMACS file each time, analysing the impact.

-1. setting a number of randomly chosen variables to random values
-2. setting some or all bits/bytes of the message and/or hash value to pre-defined constants
-3. computing hash value given a constant message, then assigning it along with partially assigned messge
+5. computing hash value given a constant message, then assigning it along with partially assigned messge

+Furthermore, it is possible to combine or sequence multiple assignments of the same named variable within the same encoding, running the tool several times with different parameters and analysing the results.

 ## Usage